What is an innovation challenge?

 5. Launch the challenge

-The challenge is often launched in an event or with a video.
-The launch of the event should be scheduled to coincide with a highly attended event like a quarterly meeting or similar.
-Launch presentation should focus on
+The challenge is often launched at an event or with a video.
+The launch should be scheduled to coincide with a highly attended event like a quarterly meeting or similar.

-You should keep the communication open and remind the teams of the challenge throughout the idea collection.
+Keep the communication open and promote the challenge throughout the idea collection.
 That way, you ensure that the topic is still on people's minds and that enthusiasm lasts after the launch.

 6. Idea collection

-After the launch, it’s time to start gathering ideas.
-To do this, you need to start by telling the audience via multiple channels that you are interested in hearing their thoughts.
+After the launch, it's time to start gathering ideas.
+Start by telling the audience via multiple channels that you want to hear their thoughts.
 You can do this by sending out an email to the target audience and publishing a note on the intranet.

-It’s a good practice to communicate about the progress to the whole target group weekly.
-Using multiple channels that are working on your organization, like Teams, email and Slack, ensures that people get the information.
+For communication, a good practice is to communicate the progress to the whole target group weekly.
+Using multiple channels that are working on your organization, like Teams, email, and Slack, ensures that people get the information.

-Use activating phrases in your communication, such as "Most discussed ideas," "most viewed ideas," and so on.
-Also, urge individuals to share information about the challenge and their thoughts with others so that it stays in people's thoughts.
+Use activating phrases in your communication, such as "Most discussed ideas" "Most viewed ideas," and so on.
+Also, urge everyone to share information about the challenge and their thoughts with others so that it stays in people's minds.

-Give a chance to comment and vote for others’ ideas.
-The participants get more engaged with the process when they can influence.
-The evaluators also learn valuable information on what the crowd considers vital, and the concepts are further developed.
+Give a chance to comment and vote for others' ideas.
+The participants get more engaged with the process when they can influence it.
+The evaluators also learn valuable information on what the crowd considers vital, and the concepts get further developed.
+If you are using a platform, where discussion is possible, also make sure that you show examples of being active.
+Comment and develop others' ideas, recruit people to join the discussion, or active people by asking experts to share their knowledge.

 Once the idea-collection phase is about to end, send a reminder.
 That way you ensure that all generated proposals are collected.